alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

 This code creates a neural network model with 'depth' number of hidden layers, where each layer is a linear layer followed by Batch Normalisation, ReLU activation, and Dropout.
 The input size of each layer is equal to the number of neurons in the previous hidden layer ('hidden_layer_width').
 The model's output is a single value, suitable for regression problems.
 Batch Normalisation and Dropout are later additions that have been made to the code, that will be discussed in the results section.

 Other methods have been included such as get_hyperparameters, and calculations of rmse loss and r2 (as in the regression model class outlined previously).
 The most relevant method is 'train'.
 This method takes in a training data loader, a validation data loader, number of epochs and a configuration dictionary.
 The 'train' method performs training using the specified data loaders and training configuration.
 It employs an optimiser chosen based on the configuration(e.g., SGD or Adam) and calculates the MSE loss during the training process.
 The training progress and validation loss are monitored and logged using 'SummaryWriter'.

+The TensorBoard tool provides visualisation tools to observe the process of training and validation of the data.
+As seen on the graph below, the training loss becomes smaller as more iterations are performed.
+Meaning a better result could be expected if the dataset was more extense:

+[code_snippets/training_scalar.png]

+What can also be observed are the loss and rmse metrics for the validation data, which also descend steadily with increasing iterations of the loop.
+Ideally, these would drop to values between 1 and 0:

+[code_snippets/val_loss_scalar.png]
+[code_snippets/val_rmse_scalar.08.png]

 The 'get_metrics' method calculates the average RMSE loss, R-squared, and interference latency across the entire dataset.
 It iterates through the data loader, computing predictions, RMSE loss, R-squared for each batch.
 The average metrics are then computed using the cumulative values.